Grafted Heirloom Tomato Plant Sale

 Please read carefully before clicking on the order form below.

 Complete the order form.

 - Plants are $6 each.
 This project helps raise funds for horticultural education programs for adults and children.

 - Payment is due at pick-up.
 Bring exact change or make checks payable to Chatham County, with N.C.
 Cooperative Extension in the memo.

-- Pick-up times will be scheduled by appointment on April 29 and 30.
-We will send an email to you with a link to sign-up for a time slot on one of those dates.
+- Pick-up times will be scheduled by appointment on April 14th and 15th.
+We will send an email to you by the first week of April with a link to sign-up for a time slot on one of those dates.

 - Plants that are not claimed will be re-sold.